 Information You Provide to Us

-Information We Collect Automatically When You Use the Services
+Information We Collect Automatically When You Use Our Services

 When you access or use our Services, we automatically collect information about you, including:

-- Log Information: We log information about your use of the Services, including the type of browser you use, access times, pages viewed, files read, search words, your IP address, and the page you visited before navigating to our Services.
+- Log Information: We log information about your use of our Services, including the type of browser you use, access times, pages viewed, files read, search words, your IP address, and the page you visited before navigating to our Services;

-- Information Collected by Cookies and Other Tracking Technologies: We use various technologies to collect information, and this may include sending cookies to your computer or mobile device.
-Cookies are small data files stored on your hard drive or in device memory that helps us to improve our Services and your experience, see which areas and features of our Services are popular, and count visits.
+- Information Collected by Cookies and other Tracking Technologies: We use various technologies to collect information, and this may include sending cookies to your computer or mobile device.
+For more information about cookies and how to disable them, please see the “Cookies” section below.
 We may also collect information using web beacons (also known as “tracking pixels”).
 Web beacons are electronic images that may be used in our Services or emails and help deliver cookies, count visits, understand usage and campaign effectiveness, and determine whether an email has been opened and acted upon.
-For more information about cookies and how to disable them, please see “Cookies” below.

 Sharing of Information

-- With other users of Highspot in accordance with the privacy preferences you establish (please see “Your Choices” below for more information about how to manage your privacy settings);
+- With other users of our Services in accordance with the privacy preferences you establish (please see “Your Choices” section below for more information about how to manage your privacy settings);

-- With vendors, consultants and other service providers who need access to such information to carry out work on our behalf;
+- With vendors, consultants, and other service providers who need access to that information to carry out work on our behalf;

-- If we believe your actions are inconsistent with the spirit or language of our user agreements or policies, or to protect the rights, property, and safety of Highspot or others;
+- If we believe your actions are inconsistent with the spirit or language of our user agreements or policies, or to protect the rights, property, and safety of Highspot or other interested parties; or

 - With your consent or at your direction, including if we notify you through our Services that the information you provide will be shared in a particular manner and you provide such information.